John R. Thompson

 Peer-reviewed journal articles

-R.R.
+- R.R.
 Bajracharya and J.R.
-Thompson, “The analytical derivation game: A common epistemic game for solving mathematically based physics problems,” Physical Review Physics Education Research 12, 010124 (2016).
+Thompson, “Analytical derivation: An epistemic game for solving mathematically based physics problems,” Physical Review Physics Education Research 12, 010124 (2016).

 Peer-reviewed conference proceedings